 Signing-up for activities: Once you have your registration and you are signed for the given year, you may sign-up for our program.
 If you are handling your registration alone, please be careful to sign only for English-accessible activities (see above).
 Please pay attention to annotations and labels of all program items.
 You can still contact our English officers in case of need.

 Entry to GameCon is free (there is voluntary admission if you want to support us).
-Accommodation, purchases and program/activities are payed separately (well, at once, but they are calculated separately).
+Accommodation, purchases and program/activities are paid separately (well, at once, but they are calculated separately).

 Prices differ for individual activities due to their different costs, exclusivity and demand.
 We are trying to keep GC accessible to everyone, so the usual range is between 60 and 250 Czech Crowns (approx. 2 – 10 EUR) – this is the base price, but there are three main possible sources of discounts (applicable for activities only):